morinted/rehowl/README.md

 There are a few issues that make ReactHowler unsuitable for my needs:

 - No support for playing multiple sounds on one Howl instance
-- No handling of dynamic callbacks
-- No support for sprite sheets
+- No support for audio sprites
 - If you want to do more than the very basic API, you must break out the howler instance using refs
 - Use of componentWillReceiveProps